 Full technical reports (FTRs)

 You must submit a total of two full technical reports, at least one of which must be in the Michaelmas term.
+You must register your choice of full technical report by the end of term in which the module takes place.
 These reports are based on an expansion of a module experiment, and each should involve a further 10 hours work.
 Some modules may substitute a written exercise or essay for the full technical report.
 Lab handouts explicitly state whether they are suitable as the basis of an FTR.

 There are no FTRs associated with modules in Groups E, I, M or S.